 Our products are provided as is.
-We include numerous page layouts, blocks, custom functionality and options to our themes to allow you to build various pages and layouts.
+We include numerous page layouts, blocks, custom functionality and options to our themes, which allows you to build various pages and layouts.
 We do not provide support with additional customization, nor do we guarantee that our products will be compatible with third party software, plugins or services.

 We are always here to listen, and adding new features and improvements to themes is important to us.
-On a regular basis we launch the updates based on the client feedback and market trends.
+On a regular basis we launch theme updates based on community feedback and market trends.

 2. Support Channels

 There are various methods to contact Flothemes for support:

 Many support queries and technical questions will already be answered in supporting documentation, it is the quickest method to find what you’re after.
 We highly recommend reviewing the documentation before submitting a ticket.

 You can also leave feedback on any article letting us know where we can improve.
 The more feedback we receive the better and easier we can make your Flothemes experience.